 This is where you have an opportunity to weigh your resolutions against one another, and decide how you can modify your plans to accomplish your goal.
 For example, if nightly reading toward your book goal is keeping you away from your REM cycle, consider downgrading your reading resolution to “read two books each month,” to give yourself more time to sleep.
-Alternatively, you could eliminate something else—like television viewing or time spent on social media—and dedicate that newfound time to reading and sleeping.
+Alternatively, you could eliminate something else—like television viewing on time spent on social media—and dedicate that newfound time to reading.

 If you can live and thrive on a gluten-free, sugar-free, dairy-free, legume-free diet, congratulations!
 You might be superhuman.
 Lots of folks, however, crave carbs and sugar.
 And for those folks, diving into a super-strict diet may be difficult.

 Dieting—with the intention of keeping off the weight—is only effective if it’s part of a lifestyle change.
 In other words, there’s no actual end to a diet.
 When you start the year with a plan to cut out all carbs, but you also consider yourself a cupcake junkie, you’re setting yourself up for misery or failure.
 Instead of falling off the diet wagon, which is more likely to result in an unhealthy binge, schedule days for small treats in your food plan.
 And when it comes to a treat day, don’t think of it as “cheating” on your diet.
 Mindset matters, and “cheaters” are more likely to feel guilty, which could create a negative relationship with food.